IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 Cynthia J. Young

-I am consistently inspired by Michelangelo, Leonardo Da Vinci, Franz Kline, Richard Diebenkorn and Edgar Degas to name a few.
-I hope my work inspires others to discover their own creativity and helps them see the world as the colorful creation it is.
+I am inspired by Michelangelo, Leonardo Da Vinci, Franz Kline, Richard Diebenkorn, Matisse and Robert Kushner to name a few.
+I hope my work inspires others to discover their own creativity!

 Sandra K. Ziebold